 Minecraft: Windows 10 Edition is the latest version of Minecraft, and you have the opportunity to participate in the development process.
-As an owner of the previous PC or Mac version of Minecraft, you can request a free copy for your Windows 10 device.
 Or, if you're new to the game, you can purchase it now at a reduced rate and help shape the future of the game, with no additional cost once it's released.

 This page answers frequently asked questions about purchasing and downloading Minecraft: Windows 10 Edition, in-game information for players of the previous version, information about the Windows 10 edition of the game.